Updated on: October 1, 2024

 Bonus.
 Enpass — Budget Option With Lifetime Subscription

-Enpass is a decent password manager for Windows users who just need basic password protection.
-It offers good password creation, auto-fill, and auditing.
+Enpass is a decent password manager for Windows users needing basic password protection.
+It has all the features you’d expect and can work as a Windows app or browser extension.

-However, Enpass also gives you the option to connect to a third-party cloud storage service, like Google Drive and Dropbox.
-These services offer strong security measures, including encryption, but they can introduce a potential SPOF.
+However, Enpass also allows you to connect to a third-party cloud storage service, like Google Drive or Dropbox.
+These services offer strong security measures, including encryption, but they can introduce a potential SPOF if not handled correctly.
 It’s important to use strong passwords and enable two-factor authentication on these accounts.
-Additionally, this option may not be the most practical, as it requires extra technical setup steps and you’d need to pay extra for these services.
+Additionally, this option may not be the most practical, as it requires extra technical setup steps, and you’d need to pay extra for these services.

 Compared to top password managers like 1Password, Enpass has limited functionality.
 However, it’s the only password manager on my list that only offers local data storage by default.
 Many security-focused people think this is the safest option, but I prefer password managers like Sticky Password that let you choose whether to host your data locally or in the cloud.